-- 1) What are people looking for in a service club? - 2) Complete the AM-2: Club Profile Sheet.
-What does this tell you about your club? - 3) What signature projects and/or events is your club known for in your community? - 4) If there are other Rotary clubs or service clubs nearby, how are they different than your Rotary club? - 5) Value Proposition Exercise - a.
-As a group, discuss the results of your answers to the preceding questions. - b.
-Choose common characteristics to create a description of your groups' collective club's strengths and weaknesses.
+- 1) What makes a club ATTRACTIVE to potential members? - 2) Since completing the AM-2: Club Profile Sheet, discuss what that might tell you about your club? - 3) What signature projects and/or events is your club known for in your community? - 4) If there are other Rotary clubs or service clubs nearby, how are they different than your Rotary club? - 5) What are the attributes of a growing thriving club? - a.
+As a group, discuss the results of your answers to the preceding